top of page

 Generally, cat toys fall into 3 categories, and you should have a variety of each:

-1. Inanimate Toys - these are the little mice, balls, and other assorted objects that do not move on their own, but require the cat to be interested and motivated enough to actively engage these toys.
-Kittens and young cats easily play with inanimate toys since they have so much energy.
-Some older cats will play with these toys too, though I find they might need more help to keep them exciting.
-Alternating a few toys out at a time can keep your cat interested.
-Marinating the ones you just picked up in catnip can help keep them fresh when you put them back out.
-Do not just leave these lying around - pick them up, put them away, or hide them for your cat to find later.
+These are the little mice, balls, and other assorted objects that do not move on their own, but require the cat to be interested and motivated enough to actively engage these toys.
+Kittens and young cats easily play with inanimate toys since they have so much energy and want to play frequently.
+Some older cats will play with these toys too, though I find they might need more help to keeping it interesting.

-2. Interactive Toys - these are the fishing rods or wand toys where you have a stick with string attached, and a prey toy at the end.
+Fishing rods or wand toys are the best interactive toys.
+These have a stick with string attached, and a prey toy at the end.
 This is a must have for every cat owner.
 Engaging your cat in play that mimics a hunt is a great way to keep the predator in your cat happy, and an excellent way to provide exercise and mental stimulation.
 Look for a toy that has detachable attachments so you can change it up and keep it exciting.
-Da Bird and Depets are among the many companies that make great wand toys.
+Don't just wave it in your cat's face.
+Pretend to be the bird or mouse and move away from your cat.
+Try to move it as the prey would move.
+Fly like a bird, or hide like a mouse.

 bottom of page